Left restriction monoids from left $E$-completions: Inductive left -monoids in more detail

 For the second, clearly $Eq(t1,t)=S1$.
 For non-zero $t$, $st0=st$ if and only if $s=0=s0$, so $Eq(t0,t)=S0$, and $Eq(0,0^2)=S=S1$.
 So $S$ is $\{0,1\}$-protomodal, and hence is a modal $\{0,1\}$-monoid since $\{0,1\}$ is obviously right pre-reduced.
 The condition \ref{i2'} is easily checked by a case analysis. \end{proof}

-More interestingly, we next show that every monoid has a largest $E$ (modulo $\sim_r$) such that it is left $E$-modal, and in that case it is inductive as well.
+More interestingly, we next show that every monoid has a largest $E$ (modulo ${\mc L}$) such that it is modal as a left $E$-monoid, and in that case it is inductive as a left $E$-monoid.
 (Indeed in the above three-element example $S$, this largest choice is obviously $E=\{1\}$.)

 \begin{pro} Let $S$ be a monoid, and define

 Then $S$ is $G$-protomodal, and if $S$ is also $H$-protomodal, then $H\subseteq G$.
 Choosing $E'$ to be maximal right pre-reduced in $G$, $S$ is a modal left $E'$-monoid, and $E'$ is largest possible in the sense that if $S$ is a modal left $E$-monoid, then $E$ is right-equivalent to a subset of $E'$.
 Moreover the left $E'$-monoid $S$ is inductive. \end{pro} \begin{proof} First note that $G\neq\emptyset$ by Proposition \ref{smallind}.
 Suppose $s\in S$ and $e\in G$.
 Then $e\in E$ for some $E\subseteq E(S)$ for which $S$ is $E$-protomodal, so there is $f\in E\subseteq G$ that generates $Eq(s,se)$.
 So $S$ is $G$-protomodal, and so by Proposition \ref{Eprot}, $S$ is a modal left $E'$-monoid.
 Otherwise, only the final statement does not follow immediately.